swaleson/SyntheticABLInflow/README.md

 1. References to the synthetic inflow generation method sources (external)
 2. OpenFOAM base cases (suburban)
 3. input and reference data used in the comparison for the open, suburban, and urban case
-4. Matlab script to generate inflow data from tensors
+4. Matlab script to generate inflow data from tensors *(in preparation for publication, will be provided soon)*

 # 01. Synthetic inflow generation method sources
 The third-party synthetic inflow generation methods are only provided as links.
+The provided input files in the OpenFOAM cases are part of the following methods.
 The external material remains subject to the terms and conditions of the respective providers.

 **DFSR**